shopsys/shopsys/docs/cookbook/adding-a-new-advert-position.md

 If you want to add a new custom position, let us say on the product detail page, you need to follow these steps:

-Create a new class that extends `AdvertPositionRegistry` and override `getAllLabelsIndexedByNames()` method where you add a translated description for your new advert position to the existing ones.
+Create a new class that extends `AdvertPositionRegistry` and override `getAllLabelsIndexedByNames()` method, where you add a translated description for your new advert position to the existing ones.

 ```php
 namespace App\Model\Advert;